f-llewellyn/Python-Youtube-Downloader/README.md

  Appologies if this is absulutely awful and doesn't work at all.

- This branch is for the experemental versions of the program, including additional features, allbeit poorly implemented, if functional at all.
+ This branch is for the experemental versions of the program, including additional features, albeit poorly implemented, if functional at all.